Batuhan4/ProoFlirt/techstack.md

 - Runtime selection per route (`runtime: "nodejs"` where Node APIs are needed)

 ## Summary
-- We deploy on Vercel with a Next.js + TypeScript frontend, Sui integration via @mysten packages, ZK via Circom/snarkjs in the client, decentralized messaging via Waku with E2EE, Walrus for media, and a minimal serverless layer for upload proxying, moderation hooks, and indexing.
-This maximizes privacy, keeps secrets client-side, leverages on-chain verification, and avoids reliance on long-lived backend infrastructure.
+- We deploy on Vercel with a Next.js + TypeScript frontend, Sui integration via @mysten packages, ZK via Circom/snarkjs in the client, decentralized messaging via Waku with E2EE, Walrus for media, mobile-first PWA support, and a minimal serverless layer for upload proxying, moderation hooks, and indexing.
+This maximizes privacy, keeps secrets client-side, leverages on-chain verification, and avoids reliance on long-lived backend infrastructure while delivering an installable mobile experience.